Deep Learning Human Mind for Automated Visual Classification: Method

 \section{Method}

-The work described in this paper relies on three key intuitions: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item EEG signals recorded while a subject looks at an image convey feature-level and cognitive-level information about the image content. \item A low-dimensional manifold within the multi-dimensional and temporally-varying EEG signals exists and can be extracted to obtain a 1D representation which we refer to as \textit{EEG features}. \item {\it EEG features} are assumed to mainly encode visual data, thus it is possible to extract the corresponding image features for automated classification. \end{itemize} These three ideas provide the design basis for the overall two-stage image classification architecture proposed in this work and shown in Fig.~\ref{fig:method_overview}.\\ The first stage of our approach aims to find a low-dimensional manifold within the two-dimensional (channels and time) EEG space, such that the representation within that manifold is discriminant over object classes.
+The work described in this paper relies on three key intuitions: \begin{itemize} \item EEG signals recorded while a subject looks at an image convey feature-level and cognitive-level information about the image content (a qualitative difference between EEG signals evoked, on one subject, by visual stimuli of two different object classes is shown in Fig.~\ref{fig:eeg_signals}). \item A low-dimensional manifold within the multi-dimensional and temporally-varying EEG signals exists and can be extracted to obtain a 1D representation which we refer to as \textit{EEG features}. \item {\it EEG features} are assumed to mainly encode visual data, thus it is possible to extract the corresponding image descriptors for automated classification. \end{itemize} These three ideas provide the design basis for the overall two-stage image classification architecture proposed in this work and shown in Fig.~\ref{fig:method_overview}.
+The first stage of our approach - the {\it reading the mind} phase - aims at identifying a low-dimensional manifold within the two-dimensional (channels and time) EEG space, such that the representation within that manifold is discriminant over object classes.
 In order to learn this representation, we employed EEG data recorded while users looked at images on a screen.
-Then, we trained an \textit{encoder} network (implemented through recurrent neural networks -- RNNs -- for temporal analysis) to extract \textit{EEG features} from raw EEG signals; the training process is supervised by the class of the images for which each input EEG sequences were recorded, and a classifier for EEG features is jointly trained in the process.\\ Of course, it is unreasonable to assume the availability of EEG data for each image to be classified.
-Therefore, the second stage of the method aims at extracting {\it EEG features} directly from images, by learning a mapping from CNN image features to EEG features (learned through RNN encoder).
+Then, we trained an \textit{encoder} network (implemented through recurrent neural networks -- RNNs -- for temporal analysis) to extract \textit{EEG features} from raw EEG signals; the training process is supervised by the class of the images for which each input EEG sequences were recorded, and a classifier for EEG features is jointly trained in the process.

+Of course, it is unreasonable to assume the availability of EEG data for each image to be classified.
+Therefore, the second stage of the method aims at extracting {\it EEG features} directly from images - the {\it transfer human visual capabilities to machines} phase - by learning a mapping from CNN deep visual descriptors to EEG features (learned through RNN encoder).
 After that, new images can be classified by simply estimating their {\it EEG features} through the trained CNN-based regressor and employ the stage-one classifier to predict the corresponding image class.